mahmudnahid/miniproject-dl2/streamlit_app/README.md

 ## Streamlit and Its Use-Cases

-This repository includes two beginner-level examples of using [Streamlit](https://github.com/streamlit/streamlit) which:
+This repository includes a beginner-level example of using [Streamlit](https://github.com/streamlit/streamlit) which:

 >Allow you to turn data scripts into shareable web apps in minutes, not weeks.
 It’s all Python, open-source, and free!
 And once you’ve created an app you can use our Community Cloud platform to deploy, manage, and share your app.